higherkindness/mu-scala/docs/src/main/docs/guides/custom-grpc-serialization.md

 }
 ```

+The client will automatically handle compressed responses from servers,
+decompressing them appropriately.

-To enable compression on the client side, you need to add an option to the client in the channel builder.
+To make the client compress its requests, you need to add the appropriate "call
+option" when constructing the client.

-Let's see an example of a client with the compression enabled.
+Here is an example of a client with request compression enabled.

 ```scala mdoc:silent
 import cats.effect.{ConcurrentEffect, ContextShift, Resource}